How do I know if I have an ethical concern? What are the red flags?

 issues or situations were discovered or observed.

 Is there anyone else I should talk to if I have an ethics question?

 You can contact DCB at firstname.lastname@example.org or visit the website at www.decertboard.org where you will find additional information related to filing an ethics complaint or submitting an ethics question for a response.

 What is exploitation of clients?

-Client exploitation comes in many forms and is often characterized by behavior on the part of the addiction professional that takes advantage of the client, typically for selfish purposes.
-When the professional relationship evolves into a “dual relationship,” boundaries between the addiction professional and the client become compromised, leaving the client vulnerable to the influences of the professional.
-Potentially exploitive types of dual relationships as a result of violated boundaries include but are not limited to the following examples: sexual or romantic relationships, development of personal friendships, expectations of gifts, monetary gain, and/or favors from clients.
-The sensitive balance in the professional relationship becomes jeopardized as a result of the blurred boundaries and/or the professional’s unethical behavior.
+Client exploitation comes in many forms and is often characterized by behavior on the part of the certified professional that takes advantage of the client/consumer, typically for selfish purposes.
+When the professional relationship evolves into a “dual relationship,” boundaries between the certified professional and the client/consumer become compromised, leaving the client/consumer vulnerable to the influences of the professional.
+Potentially exploitive types of dual relationships because of violated boundaries include but are not limited to the following examples: sexual/romantic relationships, development of personal friendships, expectations of gifts, monetary gain, and/or favors from clients/consumers.
+The sensitive balance in the professional relationship becomes jeopardized because of the blurred boundaries and/or the professional’s unethical behavior.

 How do I file an ethics complaint?

 Complaints must be submitted in writing using DCB’s ethics complaint reporting form or a letter with as much detail as possible.
 Complaints cannot be anonymous and must contain the name and contact information of the person filing the complaint.
 Verbal complaints to the DCB Office cannot be accepted.
 Evidence is necessary to accompany complaints.
 Otherwise, the complaint is hearsay and the DCB Ethics Committee cannot act on complaints that are hearsay.

 Is there a time limit on filing an ethics complaint?

 Complaints must be filed within four years from date the offense occurs.
 Complaints that occurred longer than four years will be returned to the complainant.